TiaVerlo/WiZ-CLI/README.md

 ## Installation & Building
 **Download pre-built binary**
-You can download a pre-built binaries from the "Releases" section.
+You can download pre-built binaries and the default config files from the "Releases" section.

-**Building from Source**
-You can use the provided *Build Script* - it builds Intel (amd64), Apple Silicon (arm64), and Universal macOS Binaries (adjust to your needs)
+**Building from Source** with Go Compiler Alternatively, you can use the provided *Build Script* - it builds Intel (amd64), Apple Silicon (arm64), and Universal macOS binaries (adjust to your needs)
-*(note that you need to have Go installed to build the program)*

 Download the repo, and then run
   ```bash